 Diaphragm vacuum pumps are extremely resistant to corrosion and chemicals.
 For this reason, they can be used for any type of viscous, acidic and corrosive product.

 This feature means that diaphragm vacuum pumps are commonly used in fields such as the food industry (for pumping fluids such as water, chocolate and syrups, for example), but also the cosmetics industry (for creams and gels) and the chemical industry.
 They are also used for rotary evaporation and treatment of volatile compounds.
 Additionally, they are ideal for continuous operation.

 Another advantage to diaphragm vacuum pumps is that they are dry pumps.
 This means they do not have to be lubricated with oil and maintenance costs are much lower than with a rotary vane vacuum pump.
-These pumps are rather expensive to purchase however.
+However, these pumps are rather expensive to purchase.
 Another important point is that the vacuum level of diaphragm pumps is lower than that of rotary pumps and is therefore not suitable for freeze-drying.

 a lower vacuum level than rotary vane pumps